The Long Grift, a Grift of Mass Deception.

 This is the 21st century and we all understand how the establishment utilises every tool at its disposal to both make and break politicians.
 To undermine popular movements and those that lead them.

-We witnessed this with the calculated assassination of Jeremy Corbyn, character, as lies piled upon lies then blared through ubiquitous media channels.
+We witnessed this with the calculated assassination of Jeremy Corbyn, character, as lies piled upon lies and then blared through ubiquitous media channels.

 What remains less evident is what follows the fall of popular leaders.